 Home to the famous American Gothic House, Eldon is a perfect day trip to pair with other southern Iowa attractions.
 See inside the house that was the backdrop of Grant Wood’s iconic painting and explore the history of the artist and the place at the American Gothic House Center.

 Calling all Star Trek fans: You won’t want to miss a visit to Riverside, the future birthplace of Captain James T. Kirk.
 According to the Star Trek canon, the captain of the Starship Enterprise will be born in Iowa on March 22, 2228.
+The town’s Trekfest is one of the Iowa’s most unique festivals!

 The small town of Riverside took advantage of that fact and dubbed itself “where the Trek begins.”
 You can learn all about the show at the Voyage Home Museum, see the captain’s future birthplace and even spy a plaque marking his future place of conception at a local bar in town.